- Avocado trees are native to the humid, sub-tropical and tropical regions of central and northern South America. They never go dormant.

 Avocado trees to do not search for water, as their roots are shallow in the soil.
-The top layers of the soil can dry out quickly, and trees do not tolerate flooding, so proper irrigation is a critical part of cultivation., Continuously wet or flooded condition can result in decreased growth, decreased crop yield, nutrient deficiency, and root infection by Phytophthora fungi, and sometimes tree death.
+The top layers of the soil can dry out quickly, and trees do not tolerate flooding, so proper irrigation is a critical part of cultivation.
+Continuously wet or flooded conditions can result in decreased growth, decreased crop yield, nutrient deficiency, and root infection by Phytophthora fungi, and sometimes tree death.

-In advanced commercial processing plans, once the avocados are brought from the field back to the factory, they are brought up by conveyer belt where they are graded and sorted.
-There are three grades of avocado.,:
+In advanced commercial processing plants, once avocados are transported from the field to the factory, they are brought up by conveyer belt where they are graded and sorted.
+There are three grades of avocado.

-- “U.S. No. 1” consists of avocados of similar varietal characteristics which are mature but not overripe, well formed, clean, well colored, well-trimmed and which are free from decay, anthracnose, and freezing injury and are free from damage caused by bruises, cuts or other skin breaks, pulled stems, russeting or similar discoloration, scars or scab, sunburn, sunscald or sprayburn, cercospora spot, other disease, insects, or mechanical or other means.
+- “U.S. No. 1” consists of avocados of similar varietal characteristics which are mature but not overripe, well-formed, clean, well-colored, well-trimmed and which are free from decay, anthracnose, and freezing injury, and are free from damage caused by bruises, cuts or other skin breaks, pulled stems, russeting or similar discoloration, scars or scab, sunburn, sunscald or sprayburn, cercospora spot, other disease, insects, or other means.
 Since these fruits are visibly appealing, they are usually shipped to grocery stores and displayed on shelves.

-- “U.S. No. 2” consists of avocados of similar varietal characteristics which are mature but not overripe, fairly well formed, clean, fairly well colored, well-trimmed and which are free from decay and freezing injury and are free from serious damage caused by anthracnose, bruises, cuts or other skin breaks, pulled stems, russeting or similar discoloration, scars or scab, sunburn, sunscald or sprayburn, cercospora spot, other disease, insects, or mechanical or other means.
-These fruits are not as nice looking as U.S. No. 1 fruits, but still taste the same.
-They are usually shipped tofood service establishments and other retail settings for ingredients in food products, such as guacamole.
+- “U.S. No. 2” consists of avocados of similar varietal characteristics which are mature but not overripe, fairly well-formed, clean, fairly well-colored, well-trimmed and which are free from decay and freezing injury and are free from serious damage caused by anthracnose, bruises, cuts or other skin breaks, pulled stems, russeting or similar discoloration, scars or scab, sunburn, sunscald or sprayburn, cercospora spot, other disease, insects, or other means.
+These fruits are not as nice in appearance as U.S. No. 1 fruits, but still taste the same.
+They are usually shipped to food service establishments and other retail settings for ingredients in food products, such as guacamole.

-- “U.S. No. 3” consists of avocados of similar varietalcharacteristics which are mature but not overripe, which are not badly misshapen, and which are free from decay and are free from serious damage caused by anthracnose and are free from very serious damage caused by freezing injury, bruises, cuts or other skin breaks, pulled stems, russeting or similardiscoloration, scars or scab, sunburn, sunscald or sprayburn, cercospora spot, other disease, insects, dirt or mechanical or other means.
+- “U.S. No. 3” consists of avocados of similar varietal characteristics which are mature but not overripe, which are not badly misshapen, and which are free from decay and are free from serious damage caused by anthracnose and are free from very serious damage caused by freezing injury, bruises, cuts or other skin breaks, pulled stems, russeting or similar discoloration, scars or scab, sunburn, sunscald or sprayburn, cercospora spot, other disease, insects, dirt or other means.
 Sometimes the damage does not allow these fruits to ripen correctly, so they are often used as animal feed.

-Pressurized forced air ripening rooms are specifically designed to ripen avocados at a faster rate.
+U.S. No. 2s will most likely be used to make guacamole, so they are flash-ripened before they are shipped to their final destination.
+Pressurized, forced-air ripening rooms are specifically designed to ripen avocados at a faster rate.
 The ambient temperature is increased and about 100 parts per million of ethylene is pumped into the room.
-Ethylene is a naturally occurring ripening hormone that is artificially used in avocado processing facilities to speed up the process., The avocados in the ripening chamber become ripe in three days as opposed to seven or eight days.
+Ethylene is a naturally occurring ripening hormone that is artificially used in avocado processing facilities to speed up the process.
+The avocados in the ripening chamber become ripe in three days as opposed to seven or eight days.
 When the process is complete, the room is circulated with cold air to shock the fruit and prevent further ripening.
 After this step, the fruit are checked to ensure that they are at the desired ripeness.
-They leave the ripening room on a conveyer belt and pass under a machine that shoots a blast of ultra sound waves through each avocado.
+They leave the ripening room on a conveyer belt and pass under a machine that shoots a blast of ultrasound waves through each avocado.
 The machine tells the computer how ripe each avocado is.
 Avocados that are over or under ripened are shot off the line.
 At full speed, each sensor can process up to six avocados per second.
 The avocados that are ready for shipment are packaged by hand and shipped off to their destination.